International Human Resource Management

 HRs are known to be people’s people!
 Use this to your advantage.
 Appoint an HR expert and have open communication channels with your employees.
 Talk to them about why they are feeling the need to resort to moonlighting.

-If they want to pursue a passion or need an additional income, as their employer you can offer them a flexible schedule allowing them to balance both.
-But do talk to them about effects of moonlighting on their business.
+If they want to pursue a passion or need an additional income, as their employer, you can offer them a flexible schedule, allowing them to balance both.
+But do talk to them about the effects of moonlighting on their business.

 2. Create a moonlighting policy